dvamsidhar2002/Python_Projects/README.md

 # Vamsidhar.github.io

-This repository has small programs using languages like python and c++.
+This repository has small programs using languages like python.